threefoldfoundation/www_threefold_farming/content/page/home/cards/card5/card5.md

 button: Token
 link: /community
 order: 5
-excerpt: Support the project by joining our community or by buying our token.
 ---

+Support the project by joining our community or by buying our token.